Everest Three Passes Trek

 The subsequent day, you will wayfare towards Dzongla by tramping over the deadly Cho La Pass with its icy, steep ascent and the amazing view of Mt.
 Ama Dablam.
 You will then proceed towards the base of the mighty Everest via Lobuche then Gorakshep.
 After the breathtaking and once in a lifetime experience from Kalapathhar and EBC, you will descend back to Lobuche and call it a night.

 The final pass Kong ma La Pass of height 5,535 m, will be on our way to Chhukung.
 It is also one of the highest passes from Everest 3 passes.
-As you know, the difficult roads often lead to beautiful destinations, this pass is the most challenging pass from the rest two but flaunts the best view of the stunning Himalayan landscapes, even better than Kalapathhar and Renjo La Pass.
+As you know, the difficult roads often lead to beautiful destinations.
+This pass is the most challenging pass from the rest two but flaunts the best view of the stunning Himalayan landscapes, even better than Kalapathhar and Renjo La Pass.
 After the arduous days of crossing the Everest three pinnacles, you will then descend back to Lukla via Tengboche and Namche Bazaar.

 Everest Three Passes Trek Day-to-day Itinerary